-PACE OF THE TOUR: As with all tours in the tropics, we’ll try to be in the field around dawn, which means daily starts about 6:00 a.m. on most days; some a little earlier or later.
+PACE OF THE TOUR: We’ll try to be in the field around dawn, which means daily starts about 6:00 a.m. on most days; some a little earlier or later.
 All days will include one to two hours at the hotel before dinner or after lunch with optional late afternoon outings.

 ACCOMMODATIONS: Our hotels offer standard amenities.

-TRANSPORTATION: Transportation during the tour is by van.
+TRANSPORTATION: Transportation during the tour is by vans.